-An obvious obstacle of the above approach is that the number of GVs grows linearly with the number of time steps $M$, therefore the size of the ADT will grow exponentially.
-To leverage this problem, a memory truncation scheme is introduced in QuAPI for real-time evolution, which only keeps the ADT within the time interval $[j\delta t, (j+M_c)\delta t]$, where the memory size $M_c$ fixes the size of the ADT.
-However, such a hard memory cutoff could result in several issues.
-For example, it could introduce uncontrolled error, and it does not work on the imaginary-time axis as $\Delta(\tau', \tau'')$ does not necessarily decay with the distance $|\tau'' - \tau'|$~\cite{GuoChen2024f}.
+An obvious obstacle of the above approach is that the number of GVs grows linearly with the number of time steps $M$, leading to an exponential growth in the size of the ADT.
+To overcome this difficulty, a memory truncation scheme is introduced in QuAPI for real-time evolution, in which only the ADT within a finite time window $[j\delta t, (j+M_c)\delta t]$ is retained, where the memory size $M_c$ fixes the size of the ADT.
+However, such a hard memory cutoff can lead to several issues.
+For instance, it may introduce uncontrolled error, and it is not applicable to imaginary-time evolution, since $\Delta(\tau', \tau'')$ does not necessarily decay with the time separation $|\tau'' - \tau'|$~\cite{GuoChen2024f}.

-The time-evolving matrix product operator (TEMPO) method makes a crucial step forward on top of QuAPI~\cite{StrathearnLovett2018}.
-Instead of using a single tensor to represent the ADT, it uses the MPS, and adjusts the tensor operations (such as the element-wise multiplication) into corresponding MPS operations.
-An immediate advantage of TEMPO is that one could use a very large $M_c$, as the computational cost of MPS algorithms only grows linearly with the number of sites (but grows cubically with the bond dimension).
-In fact one does not need to perform memory cutoff at all in TEMPO, although in the original work they still opt to make this approximation for efficiency.
-The Grassmann time-evolving matrix product operator (GTEMPO) method is a fermionic analog of TEMPO, which represents the discretized $\gK$ and $\gI_{\sigma}$ as GMPSs instead of normal MPSs~\cite{ChenGuo2024a}.
-The purpose of GMPS is that it can automatically take into account the sign factors occurred when swapping the GVs.
+The TEMPO method represents a significant advancement over QuAPI~\cite{StrathearnLovett2018}.
+Rather than representing the ADT as a single tensor, it utilizes an MPS representation, reformulating necessary tensor operations (such as element-wise multiplication) into corresponding MPS operations.
+A key advantage of TEMPO is its capability to accommodate substantially larger values of $M_c$, This is because the computational cost of MPS algorithms scales only linearly with the number of sites (albeit cubically with the bond dimension).
+Consequently, TEMPO does not strictly require an explicit memory cutoff, although the original work retained this approximation to further enhance computational efficiency.
+The GTEMPO method is a fermionic analog of TEMPO, in which the discretized $\gK$ and $\gI_{\sigma}$ are represented as GMPSs rather than standard MPSs~\cite{ChenGuo2024a}.
+Crucially, the GMPS structure naturally and automatically account for the sign factors arising from the exchange of GVs.